It’s a few month back but better late than never.

 I think 2 nights would have been enough in Cahuita.

 I got here not only to see the National Park, which is beautiful right next to the beach but to go snorkeling too.
-I’m an certified diver and wanted to enjoy at least a little bit of the underwater world in Costa Rica.
-I found diving pretty expensive in Costa Rica that’s why I decided to just go snorkeling.
+I’m an certified diver and wanted to enjoy at least a little bit of the underwater world in Costa Rica but I found diving pretty expensive that’s why I decided to just go snorkeling.
 Due to weather conditions and bad current I couldn’t go at the end.
-I spoke to a tour guide and there was no way to get to the reeve which is around 200 m away from the beach.
+Maybe next time I have more luck.

 Cahuita is pretty small but they have bars/restaurants and they get very busy during night, I didn’t try the nightlife but I got told by other travelers.
 The beach best to swim is in the middle of their National Park and it’s a beautiful surrounding with the trees in the back and the blue sea in the front.
 It takes you a day to wander through the National Park and you will see a lot of wildlife.